staffing and structure healthy vs stuck

 2. You have people trying to lead and care for too many people.

-3. You have people and ministries operating in silos and disconnected to the team.
+3. You have people and ministries operating in silos and disconnected from the team.
 In other words, you have staff or volunteers who are either individually or as a ministry team living on their own islands.

-To take a deeper dive into re-structuring your church staff, download our free e-book on How to Restructure Your Church Staff for Growth.
+To take a deeper dive into restructuring your church staff, download our free e-book on How to Restructure Your Church Staff for Growth.

 How is Your Team Doing Today?